 In closely examining use cases and identifying areas of technological improvement, CFOs can develop the digital landscape needed not only for finance, but for overall business needs.

-As digitalization in finance continues to emerge, Chandra, Plaschke, and Seth argue that CFOs must be at the forefront of the digital finance movement within their companies as “they have a clear opportunity to shape the evolution of their companies.”
+As digital transformation in finance continues to emerge, Chandra, Plaschke, and Seth argue that CFOs must be at the forefront of the digital finance movement within their companies as “they have a clear opportunity to shape the evolution of their companies.”
 However, to fully take advantage of what digitization has to offer, a single, unified IT environment is not just recommended, but necessary.